 Understanding Barrick Gold's Unusual Options Activity

-On Thursday, shares of Barrick Gold (NYSE:GOLD) saw unusual options activity.
-After the option alert, the stock price moved down to $20.62.
+Shares of Barrick Gold (NYSE:GOLD) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $20.93.

 - Option Type: SWEEP